Luizgferreira/subjectivity-classifier/README.md

-# Subjectivity Classificator for Portuguese
+# Subjectivity Classifier for Portuguese

 This project aims to classify whether a sentence express any kind of sentiment/opinion or is a objetive/non-opinative sentence using machine learning techniques.